sezna/nps/README.md

 Big thank you to [@tmpvar][tmpvar] for giving up the name `nps`!
 The original `nps` is now called [`npmsearch-cli`](https://www.npmjs.com/package/npmsearch-cli).

+## Related Packages

+- [`nps-utils`][nps-utils] - a collection of utilities to make cross-platform scripts and many other patterns (like running concurrent/parallel scripts)

 ## Other Solutions

 - [scripty][scripty] has a solution for this problem as well.
 The reason I didn't go with that though is you still need